adambard/learnxinyminutes-docs/haxe.html.markdown

            of the type models work should you resort to "Dynamic" or "untyped".
          */

         //////////////////////////////////////////////////////////////////
         // Basic Object Oriented Programming
         //////////////////////////////////////////////////////////////////
         trace("***BASIC OBJECT ORIENTED PROGRAMMING***");

-        /*
-           Create an instance of FooClass.
-The classes for this are at the end of the file.
+        // Create an instance of FooClass.
+The classes for this are at the
-         */
+        // end of the file.
         var foo_instance = new FooClass(3);

         // read the public variable normally
+        trace(foo_instance.public_any
-        trace(foo_instance.public_any + " is the value for foo_instance.public_any");
+                + " is the value for foo_instance.public_any");

         // we can read this variable
+        trace(foo_instance.public_read
-        trace(foo_instance.public_read + " is the value for foo_instance.public_read");
+                + " is the value for foo_instance.public_read");
-        // but not write it
-        // foo_instance.public_read = 4; // this will throw an error if uncommented:
+        // but not write it; this will throw an error if uncommented:
+        // foo_instance.public_read = 4;
         // trace(foo_instance.public_write); // as will this.

-        // calls the toString method:
+        // Calls the toString method:
         trace(foo_instance + " is the value for foo_instance");
         // same thing:
+        trace(foo_instance.toString()
-        trace(foo_instance.toString() + " is the value for foo_instance.toString()");
+                + " is the value for foo_instance.toString()");

-        /*
-           The foo_instance has the "FooClass" type, while acceptBarInstance has the BarClass type.
-However, since FooClass extends BarClass, it is accepted.
+        // The foo_instance has the "FooClass" type, while acceptBarInstance
+        // has the BarClass type.
+However, since FooClass extends BarClass, it
-         */
+        // is accepted.
         BarClass.acceptBarInstance(foo_instance);

-        /*
-           The classes below have some more advanced examples, the "example()" method will just run them here.
+        // The classes below have some more advanced examples, the "example()"
-         */
+        // method will just run them here.
         SimpleEnumTest.example();
         ComplexEnumTest.example();
         TypedefsAndStructuralTypes.example();
         UsingExample.example();
     }
 }

-/*
-   This is the "child class" of the main LearnHaxe3 Class */ class FooClass extends BarClass implements BarInterface{
+// This is the "child class" of the main LearnHaxe3 Class. class FooClass extends BarClass implements BarInterface {
-    public var public_any:Int; // public variables are accessible anywhere public var public_read (default, null): Int; // enable only public read public var public_write (null, default): Int; // or only public write public var property (get, set): Int; // use this style to enable getters/setters
+    public var public_any:Int; // public variables are accessible anywhere public var public_read (default, null): Int; // enable only public read public var public_write (null, default): Int; // or only public write
+    // Use this style to enable getters/setters: public var property (get, set): Int;

     // private variables are not available outside the class.
     // see @:allow for ways around this. var _private:Int; // variables are private if they are not marked public

     // a public constructor
-    public function new(arg:Int){
+    public function new(arg:Int) {
         // call the constructor of the parent object, since we extended BarClass: super();

         this.public_any = 0;
         this._private = arg;
     }

     // getter for _private